 Springwater Corridor Limited to One Lane

-Construction will be taking place next to the Springwater Corridor Trail.
+Construction is taking place next to the Springwater Corridor Trail.
 The Springwater Corridor Trail may need to be narrowed temporarily near the project site to help keep trail users and construction activities safely separated.
-We do not anticipate limit the trail to one lane until the latter stages of the project.
-Once it is determined that lanes need to be narrowed to one lane, we will update the public in advance.

-When the temporary narrowed lanes take into effect, the Springwater Corridor Trail will remain open at all times during construction, but you may experience delays in and near the work area.
-Please slowdown in the construction zone and use caution.
+The Springwater Corridor Trail will remain open at all times during construction, but you may experience delays in and near the work area.
+Please slow down in the construction zone and use caution.
 If you need assistance, a city inspector will be on-site during work hours and may be able to assist you.